How to check if a wire is live

 Here are some important steps to perform circuit breaker testing:

-See also How to get free vapes
+See also How to apply for a gun license

 1. Safety First: Before any testing, ensure your own safety by wearing appropriate personal protective equipment such as gloves and goggles.
 Also, make sure the power is completely turned off.